diverso-lab/uvlhub-docs/tutorials/crud.md

 rosemary make:module notepad
 ```

-This creates a folder in `app/modules/notepad` with a number of files inside.
+This creates a folder in `app/modules/notepad` with several files inside.
 Take some time to examine each file and understand how they are related.

 ### Dynamic loading of modules